 How is urbanization exacerbating the impacts of weather, climate variability and climate change and driving the need for new types of warnings?

-How are the social, economic, and demographic dynamics of rural areas shaping the impacts of weather, climate variability, and climate change, and driving the need for new types of warnings?
+How are the socio-ecological, cultural and economic systems [New Zealand] of rural areas shaping the impacts of weather, climate variability, and climate change, and driving the need for new types of warnings?

 The third goal (G3) focuses on uncertainty, and we note that no strategy to reduce disaster risk can ignore the fundamental limitations of Earth system predictability or limitations of the tools used to make predictions.
 On all timescales relevant to WWRP, new observational, modelling, data assimilation and artificial intelligence and/or machine learning approaches will be critical in identifying and exploiting sources of predictability that will accelerate improvements to weather forecasts.
 Progress on both questions will require WWRP to partner with a variety of entities within and external to WMO.
 Furthermore, the users of information must constantly incorporate forecast confidence that is highly variable across prediction lead times, variables and flow dependence.
 This leads us to ask the following: